Holland House

 Old mansions on the southwest corner of Fifth Avenue and 30th Street were demolished and construction of the Holland House began in 1890.
 Its doors were opened on December 7, 1891.
 The Waldorf Hotel was then still under construction a few blocks north.

 The building with 11 floors above ground and considered to be fireproof was designed by architects George Edward Harding & Gooch.
 The façades were built of gray Indiana limestone and the grand portico was decorated with stone carvings.
 The interior was luxuriously decorated primarily based on the original Holland House Hotel in London.
+Each of the 350 rooms was furnished and decorated in a distinctive style.
 The café had electric lights in crystal globes hang from silver chandeliers above every table.

 The Grand Staircase of the Holland House built of Siena marble and decorated with tapestry, painting and carvings.
 The ceiling near the staircase was decorated in silver.